Death of a Little Girl with Doves for soprano & orchestra

 Death of a Little Girl with Doves is in two parts, subtitled “In Paris” and “In the Asylum.”
 Each of these two parts is then also divided into two movements.
 The music and text often move rapidly through different moods and time frames, reflecting the instability of Claudel’s life, and its ultimate dissolution.

 Death of a Little Girl with Doves was composed from May to December 1998 for Leslie Morgan, soprano, and the Waterloo/Cedar Falls Symphony Orchestra (Iowa) and premiered in Iowa in 1999.
 This work appears on my 2004 CD Wave (innova 612), featuring Rayanne Dupuis, soprano, with the Slovak Radio Symphony Orchestra, Kirk Trevor, conductor.
+In 2023, soprano Rayna Mia Campbell won the San Francisco Conservatory of Music’s Voice Concerto Competition with this work.

 The Edwin A. Fleisher Collection of Orchestral Music